 In 1946, Mr. Weeks entered Rutgers University, along with hundreds of recently discharged veterans.
 At Rutgers, he joined DU Fraternity, rowed for the varsity crew, and graduated with a degree in mechanical engineering.
 Upon graduating, he rejoined the family business, but in a short time was activated as Lieutenant in the US Air Force.
 He ended his Air Force commitment in 1953 as Chief of Marine Operations at Brookley Air Force Base in Mobile, AL. In February 1952, Mr. Weeks married Air Force flight nurse, Virginia Stager; in March of the following year, Richard Stager Weeks was born.
-The first of six children, "Rich" Weeks is now president of Weeks Marine.
+The first of six children, "Rich" Weeks is now Chief Executive Officer of Weeks Marine.

 In 1953, Mr. Weeks returned to the company and initiated a move into construction and salvage work utilizing the existing stevedoring plant and his uniquely skilled workforce and shipyard facility.
 The floating stevedoring cranes were adaptable for other work which led to expansion into construction and dredging.
-In 1960, at the age of 42, he became president of Weeks Marine and led the acquisition of related businsses and a global fleet of modern equipment.
+In 1960, at the age of 42, he became president of Weeks Marine and led the acquisition of related businesses and a global fleet of modern equipment.

 Under his leadership, the company expanded into the clamshell dredging, marine construction, and tank barge transportation business, accompanied by the modernization of Weeks' stevedoring crane fleet and entry into the heavy lift/floating crane service sectors.
 Mr. Weeks also acquired numerous surplus vessels from the railroad fleets which were disbanding at the time; these vessels formed the initial core of Weeks' barge rental business, more fully developed in the 1980s.